MARKET SNAPSHOT: Nasdaq Hits Milestone As Stock Market Rallies On Upbeat Earnings

 Continue Reading Below

-U.S. stocks rallied Tuesday, with the Dow jumping by triple-digits in early trade and the Nasdaq hitting a milestone, as stock-market optimism accelerated on upbeat earnings and the possibility of tax reform.
+U.S. stocks rallied Tuesday, with the Dow jumping by triple-digits in early trade and the Nasdaq hitting a milestone, as investors' optimism accelerated on upbeat earnings and the possibility of tax reform.

 Continue Reading Below